LEADING OFF: Yanks go for 12 straight, Scherzer faces Padres – KION546

 By The Associated Press

-Following an off day, Aaron Judge and the New York Yankees go for their 12th straight victory Thursday night when they open a series in Oakland.
+The storied New York Yankees try for their longest winning streak in 60 years when they open a four-game series Thursday night in Oakland.
 New York has won 11 in a row for the first time since 1985.
-Jameson Taillon pitches for the Yankees against James Kaprielian, who was drafted in the first round by New York in 2015 out of UCLA before getting traded to the Athletics in July 2017.
-The A’s have lost four straight and eight of 10 to fall out of playoff position in an AL wild-card race now led by the Yankees.
+The Yankees haven’t won 12 straight since Mickey Mantle and Roger Maris powered a 13-game run in September 1961.
+Jameson Taillon pitches for New York against James Kaprielian, a first-round draft pick by the Yankees in 2015.
+The slumping A’s have lost four straight and eight of 10 to fall out of playoff position.
 Elsewhere, Max Scherzer makes his fifth start for the Dodgers in their series finale at NL West rival San Diego.